airarrazaval/bcchapi/README.md

 ### SearchSeries

-Allows you to search for series by their frequency code (ie: daily, weekly, monthly, yearly).
+Allows you to search for series by their frequency code (ie: daily, monthly, quarterly, yearly).

 #### Parameters